 Basically, if you are gaining weight while breastfeeding, don’t worry too much.

-Some very basic, nutritional switches can help you shift your body, so it wants to let go of fat cells.
+Some very basic, proper nutrition switches can help you shift your body, so it wants to let go of fat cells.
 Helpful programs like my app that also has a private Facebook group for support can really be trans formative, or consider this 14-day free, clean eating challenge to get you started on some new habits.
 Focusing on nutrients, rather can calories is a huge factor, and if it all seems like too much, don’t worry.
-There is plenty of time to lose weight.
+The good news is there is plenty of time to lose weight.
 There isn’t plenty of time to enjoy, breastfeed and snuggle your new baby.